george24601/notes/pm/negotiation.md

 Acting as a 'product geek' in showing off the more expensive item establishes the sales person as an expert and can help to build trust.
 Note that serious attempts to sell the expensive product may negate or even invert these effects.

 The more expensive product creates desire, but cannot be afforded.
 The second product hooks into the created desire with something that is closer to the buyers budget.
 The method uses the contrast principle to make the second product appear relatively inexpensive.

+### Never split the difference

+The Ackerman Model is an offer-counteroffer method.
+The six-step process is:

+Set your target price (your goal).
+Set your first offer at 65 percent of your target price.
+Calculate three raises of decreasing increments (to 85, 95, and 100 percent).
+Use lots of empathy and different ways of saying “No” to get the other side to counter before you increase your offer.
+On your final number, throw in a non-monetary item (that they probably don’t want) to show you’re at your limit. ("That is not all")

+1.We just want what is fair - OK I apologize, let's go back to where the fair part begins 2.We've given you a fair offer - how do you provide evidence to support it?
+3. I want you to feel like you are being treated fairly, so stop me at any time if you feel i am being unfair, and we will fix it

+List the worst things that the other party could say about you and say them before the other person can.
+Because these accusations often sound exaggerated when said aloud, speaking them will encourage the other person to claim that quite the opposite is true.

+To bend your counterpart’s reality, you have to start with the basics of empathy.
+Start out with an accusation audit acknowledging all of their fears.
+By anchoring their emotions in preparation for a loss, you inflame the other side’s loss aversion so that they’ll jump at the chance to avoid it. ("Fear then relief")

+You’ve got to be careful when you let the other party anchor.
+You have to prepare yourself psychically to withstand the first offer.
+If the other guy’s a pro, a shark, he’s going to go for an extreme anchor in order to bend your reality.

+When you are selling yourself to a manager, sell yourself as more than a body for a job; sell yourself, and your success, as a way they can validate their own intelligence and broadcast it to the rest of the company.

+Make sure they know you’ll act as a flesh-and-blood argument for their importance.
+Once you’ve bent their reality to include you as their ambassador, they’ll have a stake in your success.

+And if the other side pushes you to go first, wriggle from his grip.
+Instead of naming a price, allude to an incredibly high number that someone else might charge.

+If you are working to lure a client away from a competitor, you might say, “Why would you ever do business with me?
+Why would you ever change from your existing supplier?
+They’re great!”
+In these questions, the “Why?” coaxes your counterpart into working for you.